 DRACULA: PRINCE OF DARKNESS (1966)

 Eight years after his first appearance Christopher Lee returned to the role of Count Dracula, with mixed results.
-Shot on the same sets as the superior Rasputin: The Mad Monk (and using several repeating cast members) this is pretty much by the numbers, as a band of stupid tourists end up at the spooky castle they're warned about by a local priest (Andrew Keir).
+Shot on the same sets as the superior Rasputin: The Mad Monk (and using several repeating cast members) this is pretty much by the numbers, as a band of stupid tourists stay at a spooky castle after being told not to by a local priest (Andrew Keir).
 In storyline terms this apparently took ten years to happen, which seems a bit unlikely considering how easy it was to set the trap.
-However in just a few hours one of their party is drained of blood to resurrect the 'fountainhead' of this 'obscene cult'.
-This overwrought narration describing Dracula this way in the opening is pretty interesting as he never speaks a single word himself.
+However in just a few hours one of their party is drained of blood to resurrect what the priest calls the 'fountainhead of this obscene cult'.
+His overwrought narration describing Dracula this way in the opening is pretty interesting as he never speaks a single word himself.

 Maybe no dialogue was written or perhaps Lee refused to deliver any of it, it depends who you believe.
-Outside of all his glaring and hissing genre regular Barbara Shelley is probably the best performance.
-She's fun as the only traveller who thinks that a supernatural carriage taking people to a deserted castle is unsettling, and she's great as a servant of evil when things go awry.
-Andrew Keir has the unfortunate job of filling the shoes of Peter Cushing, and while he does a fine job of being a no nonsense instrument of God, the lack of Van Helsing can be felt throughout.
+Still, he has screen presence anyway.
+Outside of all the glaring and hissing genre regular Barbara Shelley is probably the best performance.
+She's fun as the only traveller who thinks that a supernatural carriage taking people to a deserted castle is upsetting, and she's great as a servant of evil when things go awry.
+Andrew Keir has the unfortunate job of filling the shoes of Peter Cushing, and while he does a fine job of being a no-nonsense instrument of God, the lack of Van Helsing can be felt throughout.
 Everyone else just feels too clueless as they sit around waiting to become vampire bait, though admittedly that's part of the amusement value as the story unfolds.

-They do at least use some of the original plot elements that were skipped the first time around, with the inclusion of a fly eating Renfield stand-in called Ludwig (Thorley Walters) and the grisly scene in which Dracula attempts to transform one of his victims using his own blood.
+They do at least use some of the original Stoker plot elements that were skipped last time, with the inclusion of a fly eating Renfield stand-in called Ludwig (Thorley Walters) and the grisly scene in which Dracula attempts to transform one of his victims using his own blood.
 The second half of the story in which he finally gets down to business is at least more interesting than the lethargic opening, but not all the developments are as engaging.
-His defeat by 'running water' is pretty anticlimactic, and it's rather perplexing when so many of the versions of this story have him travel by boat.
+His defeat by 'running water' is pretty anticlimactic, and it's rather perplexing when so many of the versions of this story show him travelling by boat.
 Some moments are fun (including the toast to Dracula as a great man) but a lot of this is underwhelming, and it lacks the eye catching production values of other instalments.
-However that being said it's still the best sequel until Scars of Dracula.
+However, it's still the best sequel until Scars of Dracula.

 3/5